-MET 211 Intermediate Pro-Engineer \\......3 cr.
-Sem: S......2 Lec. hrs./ 2 Lab hrs./week Pre-Req: MET 205 or permission of an IT faculty member Co-Req: None
+MET 211 Intermediate Pro-Engineer \\.....3 cr.

+Pre-Req: MET 205 or permission of an IT faculty member Co-Reg: None

 This course is an extension of MET 205.
 Topics include 3-D concepts, solid modeling, rendering, mechanical design, and parametric CAD programming.
 Primarily for students who desire to increase their capabilities using CAD from a mechanical design aspect.